The Ultimate In Birding Tours

 By the time we leave this marvellous part of the world, we will have visited more Indian states than any other birding tour to Northeast India and seen a truly amazing selection of specialities.

 What makes the Birdquest Northeast India tour special?
-In the first place, we have the most comprehensive birding itinerary to the region that there is, featuring no fewer than four different Indian states: Assam, Arunachal Pradesh, Nagaland and Meghalaya.
-Secondly, a longer tour duration, so that we do not end up with too little birding time (roads are slow in much of the region and there are so many good birds to see!).
+In the first place, we have an unsurpassed birding itinerary to the region that there is, featuring no fewer than four different Indian states: Assam, Arunachal Pradesh, Nagaland and Manipur.
+Secondly, a tour of longer duration.
+Roads are slow in much of the region, so extra time is valuable as there are so many good birds to see!

-Accommodation & Road Transport: The hotels/lodges are of a good standard.
-At Eaglenest we will stay in permanent tented safari-style camps.
+Accommodation & Road Transport: Accommodation standards in far northeast India average below those in more touristic parts of India.
+The hotels/lodges at mostly of good or medium standard.
+At Eaglenest, we will stay in permanent tented safari-style camps.
 Sleeping tents are of the large, 2-person, safari-style, walk-in size with two beds (but are also available for single occupancy).
 We will also have toilets, washrooms and large dining areas.
 Hot water is available in buckets/bowls for washing on demand.
-So the whole experience is quite comfortable and the settings delightful.
-In Nagaland, our accommodations consist of a simple traditional ‘homestays’ with shared bathroom facilities.
-The small lodge at the Mishmi Hills is pleasantly situated but simple, although the rooms have private bathrooms.
-Road transport is by large, jeep-like cars and roads are very variable in quality.
+So the whole experience is quite comfortable, and the settings delightful.
+At Khonoma, during the extension, we stay in a simple traditional ‘homestay’ with shared bathroom facilities.
+Road transport is by large, jeep-like cars, and roads are very variable in quality.

 Walking: The walking effort during our Northeast India tour is mostly easy, occasionally moderate.